wqking/eventpp/readme.md

 ## Motivations

 I (wqking) am a big fan of observer pattern (publish/subscribe pattern), and I used this pattern extensively in my code.
 I either used GCallbackList in my [cpgf library](https://github.com/cpgf/cpgf) which is too simple and unsafe (not support multi-threading or nested events), or repeated coding event dispatching mechanism such as I did in my [Gincu game engine](https://github.com/wqking/gincu) (the latest version has be rewritten to use eventpp).
-Both or these methods are neither fun nor robust.
+Both methods are not fun nor robust.
 Thanking to C++11, now it's quite easy to write a reusable event library with beautiful syntax (it's a nightmare to simulate the variadic template in C++03), so here is `eventpp`.

 ## Change log